Mango Sticky Rice

 What Is Mango Sticky Rice?

-Mango sticky rice (called khao niao mamuang in Thai) is a popular Southeast Asian dessert made with glutinous rice that’s been steamed and soaked in sweetened coconut milk, then served with fresh mango and a drizzle of coconut sauce.
-The rice gets its rich, slightly chewy texture from soaking and steaming (not boiling!), and the sweet-savory coconut flavor balances perfectly with ripe mango.
+Mango sticky rice, also known as khao niao mamuang, is a Southeast Asian dessert made with glutinous rice that’s steamed and then soaked in sweetened coconut milk.
+It’s served with fresh mango and finished with a thicker coconut sauce spooned over the top.

 Ingredients You’ll Need